If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 One of the fastest and easiest ways to protect your Microsoft Teams environment (and Microsoft tenant more generally) is to use enforce multi-factor authentication (MFA).

-It’s a great out-of-the-box tool from Microsoft that forces people who want to sign into your tenant to successfully present two or more pieces of evidence to authenticate that they are who they say they are.
-This is especially useful now as remote work is complicating security, with more people signing into Teams from work computers, home computers, tablets, and phones—sometimes all in the same day.
+It’s a great out-of-the-box tool from Microsoft that forces people who want to sign in to your tenant to successfully present two or more pieces of evidence to authenticate that they are who they say they are.
+This is especially useful now as remote work is complicating security, with more people signing into Teams from work computers, home computers, tablets, and phones—sometimes all on the same day.

 According to Microsoft, enabling MFA ensures your accounts are up to 99.9% less likely to be compromised.
 Passwords, regardless of how many characters and symbols they’re made up of, aren’t as effective at keeping your data secure as using a second form of authentication.